nicholaelaw/nicholaelaw.github.io/_posts/2011-02-22-saturday-endeavour.md

 ###Discovering QuantLib

-But it didn’t appear overly interesting to me.
+It didn’t appear overly interesting to me.
 But having discovered R could potentially save me tons of work in MATLAB and C++ projects, I decided to have those packages installed on my Windows host, too.

 All went well, installing packages in R involves just a few clicks here and there.
 But something weird struck me: under Windows, R couldn’t find any package named RQuantLib.
 I looked through the list, typed a few commands, and RQuantLib is just not there.
 Considering the mechanism of CRAN, and the fact that the package is available on Debian through a simple command `install.packages(‘RQuantLib’)`, this was totally unexpected.
 How is it possible?
 Off to Googling!